The biggest news from Samsung's Galaxy S10 event

 -

-More choices means a wider range of prices.
-The S10 and S10+ will arrive on March 8th at starting up-front prices of $900 and $1,000 respectively, with a pair of Galaxy Buds thrown in for free if you pre-order from February 21st onward.
+More choices mean a wider range of prices.
+The S10 and S10+ will arrive on March 8th at starting up-front prices of $900 and $1,000, respectively, with a pair of Galaxy Buds thrown in for free if you pre-order from February 21st onward.
 With the S10 5G, it's more... complicated.
 Verizon will have a short-term exclusive on that device in the US when it ships in the first half of 2019, but other big carriers (AT&T, Sprint and T-Mobile) will have it by the summer.
-Price is an unknown, but you can assume the 5G version will carry a premium given its next-gen cellular technology.
+Price is an unknown, but you can assume the 5G version will carry a premium, given its next-gen cellular technology.

 The "cheaper" Galaxy S10e